maciejmiklas/cyclop/README.md

 # Import
 ![Query Bookmark](/doc/img/import.png)
 It's meant to import files containing CQL queries separated by ;\n.
 Single query can spread over multiple lines.
-Results of the import are displayed in table, which contains each single query, runtime and eventually an error - in this case row has read color.
-You can also specify few options, so that script execution will break (or not) after first error, or executed queries can be included in query history.
+Results of the import are displayed in table, which contains each single query, runtime and eventually an error - in this case row is highlighted in red.
+You can also specify few options, so that script execution will break (or not) after first error, or executed queries can be included in query history, or parallel import.
+The last option will divide import file into chunks and execute each one in separated thread - by default 6.
+Be aware that queries will be executed in unspecified order.

 Import has also few limitations:
 * import script and results table has to fit into memory